Bernard-Borg/VideOVish/README.md

 - You can now clear cache from previously downloaded YouTube videos
 - The player now remembers where you left off, and your volume preference.
 - The user interface (including the icon family) has been redone
-- You can now download videos you've watched directly through the player (you no longer need to use online ad-plagued downloaders)
+- You can now download videos you've watched directly through the player (you no longer need to use online ad-plagued downloaders) [WIP]
 - The player now also no longer has those annoying Ctrl+O alerts.
 - The entire codebase has been rewritten, so now fixes and improvements can ship quicker
 - If an error occurs, you should be notified and these notifications allow you to quickly copy their information so that you can put it in an issue >_>